ermiasgelaye/javascript-challenge/README.md

-# JavaScript and DOM Manipulation
+# Are Actually Aliens on Earth?: JavaScript and DOM Manipulation

 ## Background

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
+This respository displayed the eye-witness reports, and the collected data that shows the extra-terrestrial menace has come to Earth and the `ALIENS-R-REAL`.
 All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

+Dynamic javascript and DOM manipulation.
+This repo integrates various javascript libraries from D3 to Moments and pulls in data from a filtered javascript object to populate a table.

+www.ALIENS-R-REAL.com

 There is just one tiny problem though... our collection is too large to search through manually.
 Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.